 - Clarity of the applicant's future plans

-We will inform all applicants if they have been shortlisted by late August.
-Shortlisted applicants will be invited for a meeting in late August 2019.
-Applicants who are interviewed will be informed of the outcome of their applications by 15 September 2019.
+We will inform all applicants if they have been shortlisted.
+Shortlisted applicants will be invited for a meeting.
+Applicants who are interviewed will be informed of the outcome of their applications by September.